Hashir789/db/README.md

 ```
 1. User selects date and deed (can be parent or child deed)
 2. System validates:
-   - Deed exists and is owned by the user
+   - Deed item exists and belongs to a deed owned by the user
    - Deed is not hidden from input (hide_type != 'hide_from_all')
    - User has permission (owner or friend/follower with write permission)
 3. If scale-based: